chocolatey/choco-wiki/CommandsList.md

 ###Filter
 A way to filter down results.
 Searches against name/description/tag.

+###AllVersions (optional)
+Whether to display more than one version of given results or not.
+Specified by either `-allversions` or `-all`.
+Defaults to false.

 ###Source (optional)
 Source (directory, share or remote url feed) the package comes from.
 Defaults to official chocolatey feed.